 It didn't take long to master the art of squatting and I turned into a pro by the end of my month-long trip.
 Everything seemed to flow a little bit better, too.

-And that wasn't just my imagination.
 Doctors and scientists have long argued that modern-day toilets are bad for our bodies.
 When we sit on the toilet, our bodies are turned into what's known as the anorectal angle.
 In this position, our rectums get "kinked," making it difficult for us to poop.
 Squatting helps relax the puborectalis muscle and takes out that kink, allowing us to properly eliminate all of our waste without straining.
 This method also helps us keep hemorrhoids and urinary tract infections from developing because we're not straining.

 So, does that mean you need to ditch the toilet and install a new system?
 Nope.
 You can get the same effect from raising your knees into the proper angle with a small stool system known as the Squatty Potty.